-For more information on MEPS HC survey design see T. Ezzati-Rice, et al. (1998-2007) and S. Cohen, 1996.
-For information on the MEPS MPC design, see S. Cohen, 1998.
-A copy of the survey instrument used to collect the information on this file is available on the MEPS Web site at the following address: meps.ahrq.gov.
+For more information on the MEPS HC sample design, see Chowdhury et al (2019).
+For information on the MEPS MPC design, see RTI, 2019.
+A copy of the survey instrument used to collect the information on this file is available on the MEPS website.